 - CMS solutions (WordPress, ecommerce platforms, etc.)

-You might be reading this article because you’re stuck in a job-seeking rut and are in search of inspiration for your own graphic design résumé.
-That’s why I’ve collated some of the best to inspire you.
-Here are five awesome graphic design résumé that should get your started:
+You might be reading this article because you’re stuck in a job-seeking rut and are in search of inspiration for your own graphic design resume… we’ve all been there!

 If you’re a recent graduate, pay particular attention to this one.
 Ethelia draws on her internships and voluntary roles from her college career to showcase her skills and suitability for the job.
 Remember that both technical and soft skills matter.

 Maria is currently working as a barista at Starbucks, which isn’t exactly the work experience a hiring manager would look for in a graphic designer.

 However, prior to moving to France, she was an artistic director at a PR agency in Spain.
 Her resume takes playfulness to the next level, making it both attention-grabbing and a showcase for her design skills.

 This resume is heavy on the visuals, but still contains all the relevant details an employer needs to see: work experience and education.

 The additional details, such as the circle chart to illustrate her software skill levels, and the carnival high striker to show her proficiency in various languages are creative add-ons.